bazibuhejm/covid-19_data-set-Group-IV/README.md

 # covid-19_data-set-Group-IV
-## Determine principal components from the data that correlate to a higher death rate in a particular country.
+## Determine principal components most likely to contribute to a higher death rate in a particular country.

 ## Factors
 -POPULATION